sameleff/Automated-Mining-Performance-Dashboard/README.md

 1. Ensure Python 3 is installed on the host computer
 2. Download the ServerModule.zip file from the github repository
    - Using Git Bash:
-      a.
-In Windows Explorer, navigate to the folder in which you want to store and run the server module
+     - In Windows Explorer, navigate to the folder in which you want to store and run the server module
-      b.
-Right-click and select "Git Bash here"
+     - Right-click and select "Git Bash here"
-      c.
-Run the following command: `git clone https://github.com/sameleff/Automated-Mining-Performance-Dashboard.git`
+     - Run the following command: `git clone https://github.com/sameleff/Automated-Mining-Performance-Dashboard.git`
         NOTE: This command will download all files associated with this project, not just those associated with the server module
    - Using GitHub:
      a.
 Navigate to the [releases](https://github.com/sameleff/Automated-Mining-Performance-Dashboard/releases) page